njhdunn/msi-container-tutorial/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-This lesson provides an introduction to using the [Singularity container platform](https://github.com/hpcng/singularity).
-Singularity is particularly suited to running containers on infrastructure where users don't have administrative privileges, for example shared infrastructure such as High Performance Computing (HPC) clusters.
+This lesson provides an introduction to using the [Apptainer/Singularity container platform](https://apptainer.org).
+Apptainer/Singularity is particularly suited to running containers on infrastructure where users don't have administrative privileges, for example shared infrastructure such as High Performance Computing (HPC) clusters.

-This lesson will introduce Singularity from scratch showing you how to run a simple container and building up to creating your own containers and running parallel scientific workloads on HPC infrastructure.
+This lesson will introduce Apptainer/Singularity from scratch showing you how to run a simple container and building up to creating your own containers and running parallel scientific workloads on HPC infrastructure.

 <!-- this is an html comment -->